-- Take steps to ensure that everyone adheres to source control measures and hand hygiene practices while in a healthcare facility - Post visual alerts (e.g., signs, posters) at the entrance and in strategic places (e.g., waiting areas, elevators, cafeterias) to provide instructions (in appropriate languages) about wearing a cloth face covering or facemask for source control and how and when to perform hand hygiene. - Provide supplies for respiratory hygiene and cough etiquette, including alcohol-based hand sanitizer (ABHS) with 60-95% alcohol, tissues, and no-touch receptacles for disposal, at healthcare facility entrances, waiting rooms, and patient check-ins. - Limit and monitor points of entry to the facility. - Consider establishing screening stations outside the facility to screen individuals before they enter. - Screen everyone (patients, HCP, visitors) entering the healthcare facility for symptoms consistent with COVID-19 or exposure to others with SARS-CoV-2 infection and ensure they are practicing source control. - Actively take their temperature and document absence of symptoms consistent with COVID-19.
-Fever is either measured temperature ≥100.0°F or subjective fever.
+- Take steps to ensure that everyone adheres to source control measures and hand hygiene practices while in a healthcare facility - Post visual alerts (e.g., signs, posters) at the entrance and in strategic places (e.g., waiting areas, elevators, cafeterias) to provide instructions (in appropriate languages) about wearing a well-fitting form of source control and how and when to perform hand hygiene. - Provide supplies for respiratory hygiene and cough etiquette, including alcohol-based hand sanitizer (ABHS) with 60-95% alcohol, tissues, and no-touch receptacles for disposal, at healthcare facility entrances, waiting rooms, and patient check-ins.

+- Limit and monitor points of entry to the facility. - Consider establishing screening stations outside the facility to screen individuals before they enter. - Screen everyone (patients, HCP, visitors) entering the healthcare facility for symptoms consistent with COVID-19 or exposure to others with suspected or confirmed SARS-CoV-2 infection and ensure they are practicing source control.